MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ### Merge

-Every consumer that uses declarative files needs the `dialog:merge` command to pull together all of the definitions.
+Every consumer, including [Composer][composer], that uses declarative files needs the `dialog:merge` command to pull together all of the definitions.
 You will need to run this command anytime you add a new package or create or modify your own component.

 This creates a file named **App.Schema** in the current directory unless specified otherwise using the `-o` parameter.
 A valid App.Schema file is required for _Intelligent code completion_ tools such as [IntelliSense][intelliSense] to work with any of the declarative assets.